-In April 2020, California Governor Gavin Newsom signed an executive order (N-58-20) to allow couples to get marriage licenses and have their marriages solemnized (in a ceremony) online, via live videoconferencing, during the COVID-19 pandemic.
-Although the order was originally set to expire after 60 days, Executive Order N-71-20 later extended online marriages until California's State of Emergency ends (or the order is changed, if that happens sooner).
+In 2020, at the beginning of the Covid-19 pandemic, California Governor Gavin Newsom signed an executive order (N-58-20) to allow couples to get marriage licenses and have their marriages solemnized (in a ceremony) online, via live videoconferencing.
+The original order was extended (in Executive Order N-71-20) until the end of California's Covid-19 State of Emergency.

 On February 28, 2023, Governor Newsom issued a proclamation terminating the State of Emergency.
 This means that, for now at least, Californians must get their marriage licenses and have their marriage ceremony in person—unless they qualify for one of the limited exceptions.

 Under current California law, couples must show up in person at the county clerk's office to get a marriage license.
 There are two exceptions:

 (Cal.
 Fam.
 Code §§ 359, 420, 426 (2023).)